-In the previous post, I have explained How to Combine Data from Multiple Worksheets of a Workbook.
+In the previous post, I have explained How to Combine Data from Multiple Worksheets of an Excel Workbook.
 That was a crude method of static nature and won’t be the right choice, when you have plans to Add or Delete worksheets.

 The method explained here is recommended for those who want to Combine data from Multiple Worksheets of a Workbook and also expects Addition of New Worksheets.

 Following is the screenshot of a workbook which contains 4 worksheets called Violet, Indigo, Blue and Green.